jordantoaster/ml-wow/ml-end-2-end/tools/tools-mapped-to-mlops-concepts.md

 ## #3 Flexible Compute

 ### referred Options
-- Sagemaker Notebooks - Studio or managed Notebook instance during the iterate experimentation phase.
+- Sagemaker Notebooks - Studio or managed Notebook instance during the iterative experimentation phase.
+    - If required, running Kedro inside Sagemaker Notebook using the terminal is also an accepted usage pattern as long as credentials are avaliable.
+    - Sagemaker Studio based commits required a personal access token from GitHub.
 - Sagemaker processing and training jobs for "off notebook" workloads.
-    - GPU
-    - Cases of long wait times that slow development agility.

 ### Alternate Options
 - N/A